indiana-university/rivet-source/src/docs/02-getting-started.md

 disclosure.open();
 ```

-New component instances will be initialized automatically when added to the DOM and cleaned up when removed.
+New component instances are initialized automatically when added to the DOM and cleaned up when removed.

 ## Manual